Wisconsin Fellowship of Poets

 Sec.
 5. The time between the fall election of new officers and their installation shall be considered a time in which all records, correspondence, files, monies and all other appurtenances pertaining to said offices shall be transferred in a timely manner to the duly elected officers.

 Sec.
 1. Annual dues shall be established by the Board of Directors.
 A proposed change in dues shall be presented for a first reading at a general business meeting.
 The proposed change will be voted on at the next subsequent general business meeting.
 A simple majority of members present is required for the change to be adopted.

 Sec.
 2. Annual dues shall be payable at the beginning of the calendar year, which will also be the beginning of the fiscal year.

 ARTICLE VIII - ELECTIONS

 Sec.
-1. Elections shall be by written vote or by voice vote, at the discretion or the Board.
+1. Elections shall be by written, voice and electronic voting, at the discretion of the board.

 Sec.
 2. Officers shall assume the responsibilities of their offices on January 1 of the year following the fall conference at which they were elected.

 (Any) Proposed amendments to these Bylaws shall be submitted to the Board of Directors.
 If approved by the Board, the proposed amendment(s) shall be presented to a first reading at the next general meeting.
 The proposed amendment(s) will be then voted on at the subsequent general meeting.
 A two-thirds (2/3) vote of members present is necessary for the amendment(s) to be adopted.